scientific-python/specs/spec-0010/index.md

 - Make versions and sections linkable.
 - List the most recent version first.
 - Display the release date for each version.
-- Indicate if you follow Semantic Versioning.
+- Indicate the type of release: minor, patch, pre-, ...

 ### Types of Changes